A reader posted a comment about living a life in two parts, as follows:

 If you feel you are in bliss and that you are living a meaningful life, and especially if others around you are helped by your endeavors, there is not an iota of change you need to bring in you.

 Spirituality is like an insurance policy.
 It is not needed when all seems to be going well, but when met by an accident, its worth shows forth.
 No one uses margin lending when the stocks are going up, it is when they are going down, the facility is utilized.
 So, who wants to think about God when the days are sunny?
-It is when you are down in the muggy weather that you need all the inner strength to stay up on the cardiogram.
+It is when you are down in the muggy weather that you need all your inner strength to stay up on the cardiogram.

-And, oh, for the record, with mere manipulation of my energies, I can give you a flat line on the cardiogram with zero pulse anytime you so wish to see.
+And, oh, for the record, with a mere manipulation of my energies, I can give you a flat line on the cardiogram with zero pulse anytime you so wish to see.
 I will continue to blink and have full consciousness during that time.
 A flat line, after all, may not mean that one is dead.
 To me, it means the path is straight!
 And a straight line is always the shortest distance, an engineer told me once.

 While writing my thoughts on your comment, my disciple, Swami Vidyananda was sitting next to me.
 I read him out your comment and asked for his opinion.
-“Everything external is limited, the bliss inside is free of such limitations”, said he aptly.
+“Everything external is limited, the bliss inside is free of such limitations,” he said he aptly.
 A renunciate at the age of eighteen, he is twenty-six presently.
 Different to mine, right or wrong, that is his path.
 Unlike my ridged and long answer, his statement is beautifully short and straight like an arrow.
 Suspiciously like the straight line on the cardiogram…